catamphetamine/anychan/docs/themes/variables.md

 <!-- * `--PostQuoteBlock-borderColor--generated--hover` -->
 <!-- * `--PostQuoteBlock-spacing--generated` -->
 * `--PostQuoteBlock-marginTop--generated`
+* `--PostQuoteBlock-marginBottom--generated`

 `8ch.net` and chans running on `lynxchan` engine (such as `kohlchan.net`) have a notion of "inverse" quotes: the ones posted with a `<` prefix rather than the normal `>` quote prefix.
 There's no explanation on how "inverse" quotes are different from the normal ones and what's the purpose of their existence.

 For "inverse" quotes there're the same style variables but ending with a `--inverse` postfix.

-### PostQuoteBlockMarker
+### PostQuoteBlockBorderLeft

 "Post quote marker" is the vertical line on the left side of the quote.

-* `--PostQuoteBlockMarker-color: gray` — Post quote marker color.
+* `--PostQuoteBlockBorderLeft-color: gray` — Post quote marker color.
-* `--PostQuoteBlockMarker-opacity: 1` — Post quote marker opacity.
+* `--PostQuoteBlockBorderLeft-opacity: 1` — Post quote marker opacity.
-* `--PostQuoteBlockMarker-width: 2px` — Post quote marker width.
+* `--PostQuoteBlockBorderLeft-width: 2px` — Post quote marker width.
-* `--PostQuoteBlockMarker-padding: 0.2em` — Post quote marker top and bottom padding.
+* `--PostQuoteBlockBorderLeft-marginTop: 0.2em` — Post quote marker top and bottom padding.

-For autogenerated post links there're the same style variables for `PostQuoteBlockMarker` but ending with a `--generated` postfix.
+For autogenerated post links there're the same style variables for `PostQuoteBlockBorderLeft` but ending with a `--generated` postfix.

-* `--PostQuoteBlockMarker-color--generated`
+* `--PostQuoteBlockBorderLeft-color--generated`
-* `--PostQuoteBlockMarker-opacity--generated`
+* `--PostQuoteBlockBorderLeft-opacity--generated`
-* `--PostQuoteBlockMarker-width--generated`
+* `--PostQuoteBlockBorderLeft-width--generated`
-* `--PostQuoteBlockMarker-padding--generated`
+* `--PostQuoteBlockBorderLeft-marginTop--generated`

 For "inverse" quotes there're the same style variables but ending with a `--inverse` postfix.